geraldreimertz/wordpresscreator/README.md

 # wordpresscreator
-The final Script of my [Youtube Video](https://www.youtube.com/watch?v=obDw9jONTjs) developed with the help of [GPT3](https://beta.openai.com/playground)
+The final Script from my [Youtube Video](https://www.youtube.com/watch?v=obDw9jONTjs) developed with the help of [GPT3](https://beta.openai.com/playground)

 The script automatically creates a new wordpress site, or copies an existing one on an ubuntu nginx mysql system.
 Additionally the SSL certification is done with certbot and nginx configured.